 UAE Family Visa Requirements

-A major percentage of the expatriates or working population in the U.A.E. lives away from their family and most of them come to the country leaving behind their wife and children.
+A major percentage of expatriates (or working population in the UAE) lives away from their family and most of them come to the country while leaving their wife and children behind.

-Expatriates (employer & employees) holding a valid U.A.E. residence visa are eligible to sponsor their family and sponsoring the immediate family members such as wife and children is a relatively inexpensive affair.
+Expatriates (employers & employees) holding a valid UAE residence visa are eligible to sponsor their families as well as immediate family members (e.g. wife and children), this is a relatively inexpensive affair.

-Male residents or husband employed in the U.A.E. withdrawing a minimum salary of AED 4,000 & a 1 Bedroom accommodation can sponsor their immediate family.
+Male residents, or husbands who are employed in the UAE and are receiving a minimum salary of AED 4,000/month and living in a one-bedroom accommodation (or larger) can sponsor their immediate family members.

-Family members are issued 2 or 3 years visa depending on the jurisdiction (Dubai Mainland or Free zone) the sponsor is employed and their visa status.
+Family members are issued 2-3 year visas depending on the jurisdiction (Dubai Mainland or Free zone) where the sponsor is employed as well as their visa status.

-As per the regulations, Expatriates employees are issued 2 or 3 years residence visa, while the Expatriates employer or investors are issued 3 years residence visa.
-Basically, a sponsored resident gets the privilege to enjoy the same visa duration as their sponsor which needs to be renewed prior to the expiry of the sponsor’s visa to avoid overstay penalties.
+As per the UAE regulations, expatriate employees are each issued 2-3 year residence visas, while the expatriate employers or investors are each issued 3-year residence visas.
+A sponsored resident gets the privilege of enjoying the same visa duration as their sponsor.
+The visa, however, must be renewed prior to the expiry of the sponsor’s visa to avoid overstay penalties.

-An expatriate resident can sponsor the residence visa for his wife & children by fulfilling the following sponsorship requirements (UAE Family Visa requirements) set by the General Directorate of Residency and Foreign Affairs (GDRFA)
+An expatriate resident can provide a residence visa for his wife & children by fulfilling the following sponsorship requirements (UAE Family Visa Requirements) set out by the General Directorate of Residency and Foreign Affairs (GDRFA):

 |Sr. No.||REQUIRED DOCUMENTS|

-On average, it takes between 10 to 15 working days if you have met the UAE family visa requirements listed above.
-In some cases, it may take more time to receive the approvals from Immigration department of the respective emirate.
+On average, it takes between 10 to 15 working days if you have met the UAE Family Visa Requirements listed above.
+In some cases, it may take more time to receive the approvals from the Immigration Department of the respective emirate.

-- If the dependant is outside the UAE, we need to first apply for an entry permit or E-visa and once they enter the country, the visa stamping has to be completed within 60 days.
+- If the dependant is outside of the UAE, we will need to first apply for an entry permit or an E-visa, once they enter the country, the visa stamping must be completed within 60 days.

-- The marriage certificate should be attested by the embassy in the home country and then needs to be cross attested by Ministry of foreign affairs in the UAE.
-Also needs to be translated in Arabic.
+- The marriage certificate should be first attested by the embassy in the home country, then it needs to be cross-attested by the UAE Ministry of Foreign Affairs.
+The marriage certificate also needs to be translated into Arabic.

-- Medicals will be treated as “Urgent Medical (VIP)” unless specified by the Client.
-Normal Medical cost – AED 500.
+- Medicals will be treated as “Urgent Medical (VIP)” unless specified by the client.
+The normal medical cost is AED 500.

 - If the dependant’s age is below 18, the medical is not required.